bplantier/bplantier.github.io/_posts/2017-01-24-Configuring-Basic-IPv6-Lab-With-ND.md

 # Autoconfig router configuration

 By default, Cisco router advertisse all the prefixes configured on the interface.
-Configuring the autoconfig server is just as simple as configuring an IPv6 adderss.
+Configuring the autoconfig server is just as simple as configuring an IPv6 address.

 {% highlight apache %}
 R1#conf t